Being a professional grooming for nearly 10 years, I often see a lot of confusion on the different grooming styles available for each breed.

 In most standard Poodle grooming styles the legs and ears are left longer, with a “top knot” left on the top of their head.
 In a teddy bear more length is left on the body, while a kennel cut is a slimmed down version.

-Puppies up to a year old will show in a full coat or "lamb trim", before transitioning to a continental trim, which is those very unique poodle grooms they are known for.
+Puppies up to a year old will show in a full coat or “lamb trim”, before transitioning to a continental trim, which is those very unique poodle grooms they are known for.
 For all poodle grooming we recommend a certain set of brushes and grooming clippers.

 1. Toy Poodle Kennel Cut